suraj-g/task-iac/README.md

-this module deploys one EC2 instance upon start, the machine runs the deploy-hello-node.js script, which pulls and runs the Hello-World docker app. the instance is not configured with an SSH key, so logging into the instance is not possible.
+this module deploys one EC2 instance upon start, the machine runs the deploy-hello-node.js script, which pulls and runs the Hello-World docker app.
+The instance is not configured with an SSH key, so logging into the instance is not possible.

-the app is acessible via load-balancer DNS. the app is accessible via instance public ip (will be removed in future versions).
+The app is acessible via load-balancer DNS.
+The app is accessible via instance public ip (will be removed in future versions).
 AMI's are region specific
-if you change the region, you must change the AMI destroy the resources as soon as you do not need them anymore
+If you change the region, you must change the AMI Destroy the resources as soon as you do not need them anymore